Clarity

 • On mobile, as the icon when users "add to home screen"

 • The traditional format is a 16×16 or 32×32 pixel .ico file named favicon.ico placed in the root of your site.
 Modern best practice includes multiple sizes for different devices and use cases.
+According to MDN Web Docs, the <link rel="icon"> element supports multiple formats including ICO, PNG, SVG, and GIF.

 The minimal HTML implementation: